 Another forehead lift technique uses an endoscope, a long, thin tube with a light on the end, attached to a video camera.
 The endoscope is inserted through several tiny incisions in the scalp and allows the plastic surgeon to see and work on the various internal structures of the forehead.
 The endoscopic technique has the advantage of requiring very minimal incisions, but it may not be equally beneficial for all patients.
 In some instances, alternate methods may be preferable, or a combination of endoscopic and other techniques may be used.

-Dr. Moliver was the first surgeon in the Bay Area to perform endoscopic forehead lifts in a AAAASF facility.
+We were the first practice in the Bay Area to perform endoscopic forehead lifts in an AAAASF facility.
 We have a very experienced endoscopic team and facility right at our outpatient OR.